Meet Southeast Minnesota’s Most Talked About Local Influencers

 Jerry Groskreutz is the Farm Director for KDHL AM The Mighty 920.
 He was born and raised in Wells, MN and grew up on a crop and dairy farm.
 After graduating from Wells Easton High School, Jerry earned a Bachelor of Science in Agricultural Education from the University of Minnesota.
 After graduation, he returned to the family farm consisting of 600 acres of corn, soybeans, alfalfa, sweet corn, peas, and 100 dairy cows.
 In the fall of 1995, after 18 years, he traded the milking parlor for a radio microphone.
 He still gets up at 3:15 AM every day.
 In addition to farm broadcasting, covering the farm news, weather, markets, meetings, county fairs, FFA conventions and so on, Jerry continues to farm his land in Southern Minnesota.
 He has a passion for agriculture and enjoys writing and talking about the technology used in farming and how much food we can produce while protecting the environment.
 He is involved with the Faribault Chamber of Commerce on the Agra-Business Committee and the “Adopt a Third Grade” program.
 Jerry and another farmer, Brent Fuchs, visit all the third-grade classes in Faribault.
 They bring items from the grocery store that the kids recognize that all have some form of corn or soybeans in them.
 They show pictures and teach the kids how corn and soybeans are planted, harvested, dried, and hauled to processing plants that turn them into what they know in the grocery store.
 Jerry’s favorite thing about Minnesota is the rich, productive soil and the changing seasons.
 When he’s not on the mic, Jerry loves being out on the farm, taking care of crops and mowing the lawn.
 He doesn’t have much time for hobbies, other than watching Minnesota Gophers football and basketball, although, most often he is listening to the games on the radio while working on the farm.
 Jerry can’t think of any celebrities he would invite to dinner – they would have nothing in common!
 You can listen to Jerry weekday mornings from 5 AM to 9 AM on KDHL AM The Mighty 920, and during AM Minnesota from 9:30 AM to 10 AM.

 Jessica Williams is a co-host of the Early Morning Show with James Rabe on Y-105FM and also does a solo weekend show that is nationally syndicated across many other Townsquare Media radio stations.
 She is also the afternoon host on 103.1 KFIL.
 Jessica was born in Des Moines, IA and grew up in Fort Dodge, IA.
 After she graduated with her BS in Marketing from Iowa State University, she lived and worked in the Twin Cities for a year.
 She was engaged to her now-husband who was working at IBM in Rochester, and when they got married, she decided to pursue a career in Rochester.
 Jessica has a passion for helping nonprofits and is the former Marketing Coordinator for Rochester Area Family YMCA.
 Prior to joining Townsquare Media in 2017, she freelanced for several years for various marketing companies creating graphics for billboards, print marketing, and social media marketing strategies and graphics.
 She has run an in-home daycare, and also worked as a realtor.
 Jessica loves using her voice in some way to help those that are having a hard time using theirs.
 Her favorite things to write about are women or kids in our area doing great things, as well as people or organizations making a difference somehow.
 Jessica is an advocate for many local nonprofit organizations including Ronald McDonald House, United Way of Olmsted County, Channel One, Feed My Starving Children, The Landing, new Warming Shelter in Rochester, Dorothy Day House, Salvation Army, Women’s Shelter, SEMCIL, Pacer, and any other organization that helps kids/families dealing with cancer or mental health/anxiety.
 Jessica is authentic in everything she does, and as a result, connects well with people.
 Her favorite things about Minnesota are the Twins and being near the water and visiting the many amazing small towns.
 Jessica loves boxing, lifting weights, cycling, going to concerts, and eating at Chesters.
 Jessica is happiest when she’s helping others -- usually with social media marketing campaigns or as an emcee at a charity event.
 If she could invite three celebrities to her house for dinner, she would choose Chip Gains, Rachel Hollis, and Brene Brown.
-You can listen to Jessica weekday mornings from 6 AM to 9 AM and weekends from 3 PM to 7 PM on Y-105FM, and weekdays noon to 6 PM on 103.1 KFIL.
+You can listen to Jessica every day from 3 PM to 7 PM on Y-105FM.

 A girl once told Troy Dunken he was funny and had a nice voice and encouraged him to intern at the local radio station.
 They hired him after three months, and the rest is history.
 Troy is now the Director of Content for Townsquare Media Rochester and co-host of the "Get Up and Go Show With Dunken & Carly" weekday mornings on 106.9 KROC.
 He grew up in Nebraska #GBR, and radio is what brought him to Rochester.
 One of the most memorable moments of his career so far is getting issued a press pass by the White House to watch the President speak at Target Center.
 As a father of young children, hanging out with his family is what makes him happiest.
 Troy is always on the go finding new family-friendly activities and loves to write about them and share with the community so other families can experience the fun events and attractions, too.
 Troy has a very creative mind and loves coming up with fun ways to engage with the community whether it be on-air, online, or at a local event.
 When it comes to supporting local causes and charities, Channel One is at the top of his list.
 He says he can’t stand the thought of young children going to bed hungry and loves the work Channel One does for families in need.
 Troy’s favorite thing about Minnesota is being in a canoe on the water in the summer.
 He loves being outdoors and Douglas Trail and Chester Woods are his go-to places.
 You might also find Troy enjoying the libations at Whistle Binkies and The Tap House.
 The three celebrities he would invite to dinner are Mick Jagger, Taylor Swift, and Bill Burr.
 You can listen to Troy every weekday morning from 6 AM to 10 AM on 106.9 KROC